lbl-srg/obc/specification/source/codeGeneration.rst

 Therefore, the Modelica/FMI/JavaScript does not deal with how to link the sequences with hardware, but rather will use efforts such as xbos to provide this functionality.
-For execution of control sequences, the FMI standard can be used, for which bindings in C, Python and Java exists, and hence interfacing with software such as developed through xbos, or interfacing with any control system that can call C, is possible.
+For execution of control sequences, the FMI standard can be used, for which bindings in C, Python and Java exists.
+These bindings simplify interfacing with software such as developed through xbos, or interfacing with any control system that can call C.
 If, for example, JavaScript would be the preferred run-time language, such as due to cyber-security concerns, then Modelica code could be converted to JavaScript as demonstrated in https://github.com/tshort/openmodelica-javascript.